First \textit{ab initio} calculations of first-forbidden $\beta$ transitions in the reactor antineutrino anomaly: Acknowledgments

 \section{Acknowledgments}

 We thank B. S. Hu, J. D. Holt and S. Zhang for their useful suggestions and comments.
-This work has been supported by the National Key Research and Development Program of China under Grants No. 2024YFA1610900, and No. 2023YFA1606401; the National Natural Science Foundation of China under Grants No. 12335007, No. 12035001, No. 12405141, No. 12347106, and No. 12205340.
-We acknowledge the High-Performance Computing Platform of Peking University for providing computational resources. \normalem
+This work has been supported by the National Key Research and Development Program of China under Grants No. 2024YFA1610900 and No. 2023YFA1606401; the National Natural Science Foundation of China under Grants No. 12335007 and No. 12535008; and the China Postdoctoral Science Foundation under Grant No.\,2024M760489.
+We acknowledge the High-Performance Computing Platform of Peking University for providing computational resources.